aarizat/aarizat/README.md

 <h1 align="center">Hi 👋, I'm Andrés Ariza</h1>

 Software Developer and Civil Engineer, passionate about algorithms and programming.
 Member of the Research Group GMC (Geología Matemática y Computacional).
-The developer of circpacker, co-author and author of two publications.
+The developer of ```circpacker```, co-author and author of two publications.

+I love teaching and sharing my knowledge.
+An investigator spirit, I love the idea of creating new things with code!

+"There is strength in numbers" ---> Teamwork!

 - 🌱 I’m currently learning **Flask, Django, MySQL, Javascript**